UM-ESG/ESG-Website/content/by-laws.md

 Shall be involved in weekly online or phone meetings with NAESC Exec Board and planning of the NAESC national conference.

-Shall represent UMEC well while on the NAESC Executive Board.
+Shall represent ESG well while on the NAESC Executive Board.

-Shall assist all engineering councils, including UMEC, in any possible way, especially in terms of funding for the NAESC national conference.
+Shall assist all engineering councils, including ESG, in any possible way, especially in terms of funding for the NAESC national conference.

 Shall report their progress and NAESC related activities to General Council at least once every two General Body meetings.